karenblack/image-scraper/README.md

 # Wiki-Image-Scraper

+**Note: API is no longer hosted on Heroku and is in the process of migrating to a new platform.**

 API that scrapes image URLs from defined Wikipedia pages.
 Can return the main page image URL or a list of URLs for all images on the page.

 - Main API endpoint: https://wiki-image-scraper.herokuapp.com/